ChristofSchwarz/qseok_on_minikube/README.md

 # Qlik Sense Enterprise on Minikube

-Status: 06-Oct-2019
+Status: 17-Oct-2019

 *Note:* This is a newer version of my repo <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/tree/master/vagrantprovision">qs_on_Kubernetes</a>.
-The video about installing it https://youtu.be/dhQowB_Q9xU is still acurate to the point that this one already installs Qlik Sense Enterprise on Kubernetes and it uses port 443 (https) instead of 32443.
+I made a separate video showing how to install this https://youtu.be/_QfyxV4gpeM

  ## How to provision